ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## TLS

-The mapping of a TLS stream abstraction into the application is equivalent to the contract provided by TCP {{tcp}}.
+The mapping of a TLS stream abstraction into the application is equivalent to the contract provided by TCP (see {{tcp}}).
 The Ready state should be determined by the completion of the TLS handshake, which involves potentially several more round trips beyond the TCP handshake.
 The application should not be notified that the Connection is Ready until TLS is established.

 ## HTTP